Exam Centre

 EngSci Info Hub

-This is your go-to stop for all EngSci-specific information.
-The EngSci Info Hub is a Quercus page that you will be automatically added to, where you can find resources, opportunities within the EngSci community, and general updates.
+When you start your studies in September, this will be your go-to stop for all EngSci-specific information.
+When you are enrolled in your courses, you’ll automatically see the EngSci Info Hub on your dashboard in U of T’s course portal, called Quercus.
+Here, you can find FAQs, resources, opportunities within the EngSci community, and general updates.
 You’ll see it on your dashboard right next to your courses, so it’s easy to find.

 Be sure to check it out when it becomes available to you in early September!